 Insights of Minnowboard Turbot

-- Has been upgraded to deliver flawless performance much better than the previous version, which is MinnowBoard MAX.
+- It has been upgraded to deliver flawless performance much better than the previous version, which is MinnowBoard MAX.

 - Intel 7th generation HD graphic is incorporated to provide better graphics, and the drivers for the Linux are open source and easily available.